 Gate.io’s published security model rests on three pillars: cold storage segregation, proof-of-reserves transparency, and layered account security controls.

 Cold storage ratio.
-Gate.io states approximately 95% of user assets are held in offline cold wallets.
-Hot wallets are kept to the minimum required for active withdrawal processing.
-The exchange has not disclosed a specific dollar ceiling for the hot wallet pool, which makes independent verification difficult.
-Bitfinex publishes more granular wallet balance data by comparison; Gate.io’s disclosure is directionally credible but not fully auditable.
+Gate.io states approximately 95% of user assets are held in offline cold wallets, with hot wallets kept to the minimum required for active withdrawal processing.
+The exchange has not disclosed a specific dollar ceiling for the hot wallet pool, which limits independent verification.
+The directional claim is credible but not fully auditable without that figure.

 Proof of reserves.
 Gate.io publishes monthly PoR reports using Merkle tree methodology, covering BTC, ETH, USDT, and other major assets.
-Each report lets individual users verify that their account balance is included in the reserve snapshot.
-Published reserve ratios since early 2025 have consistently exceeded 100%, meaning the exchange holds more than it owes on the assets covered.
-The PoR process launched in late 2022 following the FTX collapse, when user demand for on-chain verification spiked across the industry.
+Users can verify their own account balance is included in the reserve snapshot via the Gate.io help center.
+Published reserve ratios since early 2025 have consistently exceeded 100%.
+The PoR program launched in late 2022 following the FTX collapse, when user demand for on-chain verification spiked across the industry.

-Account level controls.
-Gate.io offers hardware key support (FIDO2/U2F), withdrawal address whitelisting, anti-phishing codes, and a 24-hour withdrawal lock for newly added addresses.
-These are standard for a top 10 exchange.
-One gap worth noting: Gate.io’s insurance fund covers futures position socialized losses but does not function as a general custodial insurance pool the way Binance’s SAFU fund does (SAFU holds over $1 billion in dedicated reserves as of 2025).
+Account-level controls.
+Gate.io offers hardware key support (FIDO2/U2F), withdrawal address whitelisting, anti-phishing codes, and a 24-hour withdrawal lock for newly added addresses — standard for a top-10 exchange.
+The notable gap: Gate.io’s insurance fund covers futures position socialized losses only.
+It does not function as a general custodial pool the way Binance’s SAFU fund does.
+For how GT token discounts and VIP tiers affect what you actually pay, see Gate.io Trading Fees in 2026: VIP Tiers, GT Token Discounts, and What You Actually Pay.

 Pros and cons of Gate.io as a custodial exchange